Planning Your Wedding & Some Tips

 - Discuss the guest list with fiancé and your families.
 Start list of names and addresses.
 Note special relatives, handicap issues, deceased close relatives and how all are to be handled.
 Weddings are very stressful so it is essential everyone is on the same page about family.

 - Decide on wedding theme and colors.
 Research invitations and wording/verbiage.
 Options are on our invitation wording page.
 If you have decided upon a full bar, nothing is noted on invitation.
-A limited bar may be listed, and a cash bar should be listed as guests will have to make sure they have cash to pay for their drinks.
+A limited bar may be listed, and a cash bar should be listed as guests will have to make sure they brought cash.
 Alcohol is not mandatory.

 - Plan reception music.
 If you hire a D.J., you may want to make a list of Play and Do Not Play for your vendor.
 Can they take requests from crowd?
 Go over list to make sure you have the music you want.
 Confirm your first wedding dance song, the father of the bride with bride dance song, groom and his mom's dance song, and the full wedding party dance song.
 Grandparent dances are also very nice to schedule if applicable.
 Although not mandatory, schedule the bouquet and garter toss.